Live ACT ED & Emergency Department Wait Times

 Common questions about ACT emergency department and walk-in centre wait times

-What is the difference between an ED and a Walk-in Centre?
+What is the difference between an ED and a Walk-in Centre in the ACT?

-Why is a walk-in centre showing as closed?
+Why is an ACT walk-in centre showing as closed?

 Alternative services